-The Board of Trustees is charged with establishing policy for the financing, governance, operation, and administration of Illinois Eastern Community Colleges (IECC).
-Seven voting members are elected from the District atlarge, each serving a six-year term.
+The Board of Trustees is charged with establishing policy for the financing, governance, operation, and administration of Illinois Eastern Community Colleges.
+Seven elected voting members each serve a six-year term.
 (End of term appears beside name below.)

-A non-voting student trustee is elected by a student referendum to serve a one-year term from April to March.
+A non-voting student trustee, elected on a rotating basis from each college, serves a one-year term from April to March.
+Ryan Hawkins currently serves as the Board Treasurer and Sonja Holtz as the Board Secretary and Ethics Officer.